mendix/docs/content/developerportal/collaborate/feedback.md

 ## 2 Feedback Actions {#actions}

-These are the general feedback actions available on the tabs of the **Feedback** page:
+These are the general feedback actions available on all the tabs of the **Feedback** page:

 * Clicking **Add feedback** will add a new feedback item to the **Open** tab of the app project

 * Clicking **Export to Excel** will export the listed feedback items in an *.xls* file

 	* For the export, you can filter on the **Submitted after** date, **Label**, **Status** of feedback, and **Type** of feedback

 * Clicking **Show filters** allows you to filter on the types of feedback being listed: **Ideas**, **Questions**, and/or **Issues**

 ## 3 Feedback Details